torvalds/linux/Documentation/userspace-api/landlock.rst

 should try to protect users as much as possible whatever the kernel they are using.

-To be compatible with older Linux versions, we detect the available Landlock ABI version, and only use the available subset of access rights:
+To be compatible with older GNU/Linux versions, we detect the available Landlock ABI version, and only use the available subset of access rights:

 .. code-block:: c